metomi/rose/sphinx/api/configuration/application.rst

    .. rose:conf:: poll

       Specify prerequisites to poll for before running the actual application.
-      3 types of tests can be performed:
+      Three types of tests can be performed:

       .. rose:conf:: all-files